Mr. Jordyn E. Hiluf

 About the Author & to go to her Author's Page.

-She is a griot, abolitionist, the Director of the programs at SC Wild's Hertiage Center and owner of the historic UGRR Secret Quilt Code & Plantation Quilts collections.
+She is a griot, abolitionist, the Director of the programs at SC Wild's Hertiage Center.
+She is also the owner of the historic UGRR Secret Quilt Code & Plantation Quilts collections.

-Her late mother and family was from Edgefield, and surrounding areas in South Carolina.
+Her late mother and family was from Edgefield South Carolina.
 She is documenting and digitizing her family's "Oral History", while teaching others like me, to do the same.

 I do lots of fun activities.
 I did my school science project for the Science Fair there.
 I made butter in a mason jar and now Ms. Kemp knows the temperature at which cream turns in to butter.
 It is the best butter I have ever tasted!